RafalKornel/rafalkornel.github.io/src/content/blog/05-Advent-of-Code-2024-Day-3/index.md

 Then we iterate over the operations, and use `is_enabled` toggle, to correctly calculate the sum.
 If we encounter `do` operation, we enable summing, if we encounter `don't`, we disable it.

 ## Analysis of complexity (part 2)
-The core algorithm didn't change actually.
-We still have to parse input (so iterate over each character individually), so time complexity stays at O(n).

-The memory complexity of this approach is O(n), because in worst case scenario (only valid mul operations in a sequence), we would have n/8 operations (`mul` + `(` + X + `,` + Y + `)` -> that's 8 characters total).
+Time complexity remains **O(n)**, but memory usage is now **O(n)** since we store all parsed operations.

 ## Conclusion

-And that's it!
-We've successfully parsed the input (which in the puzzle terminology is called memory).
-This experience seems like parsing a programming language - very primitive one.
-We have c-like function invokations, and actually only handle three simple functions.
-Nonetheless, it was very interesting puzzle.
-Maybe in the next days we have to create actuall AST (abstract syntaxt tree)?
+We've successfully parsed the input (or "memory" in puzzle terms) using a flexible state machine approach.
+It feels like writing a parser for a tiny programming language with C-like function calls.
+Maybe in the coming days we'll build a full AST (Abstract Syntax Tree)?

 We'll see.

-Thanks for reading, see you in the next article!
+Thanks for reading, and see you in the next article!